Skip to main content

 Her research has been supported by grants from the John Simon Guggenheim Memorial Foundation, the American Council for Learned Societies, the National Endowment for the Humanities, the Andrew W. Mellon Foundation, the Conference on Latin American History, Vanderbilt University, the Gilder Lehrman Center for the Study of Slavery, Resistance and Abolition, the Historic St. Augustine Research Institute, and the Program for Cultural Cooperation between Spain’s Ministry of Culture and United States’ Universities.

 Landers has been a member of UNESCO’s International Scientific Committee for the Routes of Enslaved Peoples since 2015.
 She is past-president of the Conference on Latin American History, the Forum on European Expansion and Global Interaction, and the Latin American and Caribbean Section of the Southern Historical Association and has just joined the Omohundro Institute of Early American History & Culture Council.
-She serves on the editorial boards for several historical journals, including Slavery & Abolition, Carolina Lowcountry and the Atlantic World, Esclavages & post-esclavages and PerspectivasAfro.
-She has consulted on a variety of archaeological projects, documentary films, web sites, and museum exhibits related to the African Diaspora including Gracia Real de Santa Teresa de Mose, better known as Fort Mose, the first free black town in what is today the United States.
+She serves on the editorial boards for several historical journals, including Slavery & Abolition, William & Mary Quarterly, Carolina Lowcountry and the Atlantic World, Esclavages & post-esclavages, PerspectivasAfro, and Brill’s Atlantic World.
+She has consulted on a variety of archaeological projects, documentary films, web sites, and museum exhibits related to the African Diaspora including Gracia Real de Santa Teresa de Mose, better known as Fort Mose, the first free Black town in what is today the United States.

 Landers directs the Slave Societies Digital Archive hosted by the Jean and Alexander Heard Library at Vanderbilt which is preserving endangered ecclesiastical and secular documents related to slavery in the Atlantic World.
-With grants from the National Endowment for the Humanities, the American Council for Learned Societies, the British Library Endangered Archives Programme, the Historic St. Augustine Research Institute and the Diocese of St. Augustine, and with the help of her graduate students, Landers and her international teams have preserved records in Cuba, Brazil, Colombia, Spanish Florida, and Cape Verde, the oldest dating from the 16th century.
-She also directs the Black Atlantic Speakers Series supported by the History Department, the Center for Latin American, Caribbean and LatinX Studies, the Department of African American and Diaspora Studies, and the Robert Penn Warren Center.
+With grants from the National Endowment for the Humanities, the American Council for Learned Societies, the Andrew W. Mellon Foundation, the British Library Endangered Archives Programme, The Historic St. Augustine Research Institute, and the Diocese of St. Augustine, and with the help of her graduate students, Landers and her international teams have preserved records in Cuba, Brazil, Colombia, Spanish Florida, and Cape Verde, the oldest dating from the 16th century.
+She also directs the Black Atlantic Speakers Series supported by the History Department, the Center for Latin American, Caribbean and LatinX Studies, the Jean & Alexander Heard Libraries, the Department of African American and Diaspora Studies, and the Robert Penn Warren Center.

 Courses taught: